Snickers ‘You’re not you when you’re hungry’: best global brand campaign ever?

 Boost your brand stretch know-how

-As mentioned at the start, we explore the Snickers case and many others on our brandgym Mastering Brand Growth program.
-If you’d like more info on the program, simply pop your name and email in the form below (we’ll also send you the weekly brandgym blog email and brandgym Academy news, but you can opt out at any time).
+As mentioned at the start, we explore the Snickers case and many others on our brandgym Academy platform.
+If you’d like more info on the program, simply pop your name and email in the form below.

 For more on global brand management, see this earlier blog post: https://thebrandgym.com/global-brand-management-head-heart-hands/